Northern Ireland’s First Minister welcomes intention to lower voting age to 16

 Teenagers aged 16 or over can already vote in Holyrood, Senedd and local government elections in Wales and Scotland, but not in UK parliamentary elections.

-It is not known yet whether the legislation will be in place before the next election to the Northern Ireland Assembly and the local government elections in the region set to take place in 2027.
+The legislation is not expected to be in place before the next election to the Northern Ireland Assembly and the local government elections in the region in 2027.

 Michelle O’Neill described a “step forward for democracy”.